int19h/jbomohi/dict/traduce/comments.md

 be taken by this or that place then this definition as well as many other past usages of glico1 might become obsolete.

+## 2014-11-29T13:12:12Z — gleki (comment 1455)

+dispreferred

+since some people complain about "c" sounds in Lojban i disprefer this word now.

+Use either {traduki} or may be {traduze} (portuguese) can be invented instead with the same place structure.